aminozuur/AboutMe/README.md

 * My username everywhere is 'aminozuur', which means amino acid in Dutch
 * I have a strange interest for words and definitions
 * I am incapable of small talk
-* I exerpience above average connection with people who have experienced childhood trauma, or overcame obstacles during teenage years
+* I experience above average connection with people who have experienced childhood trauma, or overcame obstacles during teenage years

 **Favorite quote:**